Kotlin/dataframe/docs/StardustDocs/topics/aggregatePivot.md

 ## Pivot inside aggregate

-[pivot](pivot.md) operation can also be used inside `aggregate` body of `GroupedDataFrame`.
+[pivot](pivot.md) operation can also be used inside `aggregate` body of `GroupBy`.
 This allows to combine column pivoting with other aggregation functions:

 <!---FUN pivotInAggregate-->
 <tabs>